jesparent/Proposal-Materials/ICLR International Conference on Learning Representations/2020/README.md

 # ICLR | 2020
-Eighth International Conference on Learning Representations
+Eighth International Conference on Learning Representations (April 27-30), Workshops April 26

 https://iclr.cc/ - The conference has now moved to a virtual / online only format.